Canadian Olympic Medal Count

-Getting into the Sport: Started playing softball at age 5… Grew up at the baseball field because of her brothers… If they could do it, she wanted to prove she could do it too… Has wanted to play for Canada since watching the team play against Australia at the Canada Cup in Surrey, BC… Told her mom ‘I could do that’… Outside Interests: California University of Pennsylvania (graduated 2014, Athletic Training)… Enrolled in Canadian College of Naturopathic Medicine (studying Doctor of Naturopathic Medicine)… Loves reading anything from fiction to health books… Enjoys hot yoga… Works as a softball instructor… Odds and Ends: Favourite Quote: ‘Quality.
-Compete with confidence.’
-(Steve Springer)… Pregame ritual always involves music and coffee… Older brothers Jordan and Aaron both played professional minor league baseball…
+Getting into the Sport: Started playing softball at age 5… Grew up at the baseball field because of her brothers; if they could do it, she wanted to prove she could do it too… Has wanted to play for Canada since watching the team play against Australia at the Canada Cup in Surrey, BC… Told her mom ‘I could do that’… Outside Interests: Graduated from California University of Pennsylvania in 2014 with a Bachelor degree in Athletic Training… Will return to her almost completed studies at the Canadian College of Naturopathic Medicine to become a Naturopathic Doctor after her softball career… Loves reading anything from fiction to health books… Loves cooking and trying out new recipes… Odds and Ends: Pregame ritual always involves music and coffee… Older brothers Jordan and Aaron both played professional minor league baseball…

 Pan American Games: 2019 – SILVER; 2015 – GOLD

 WBSC Americas Qualifiers: 2017 – BRONZE; 2013 – SILVER

 WBSC World Championships: 2018 – BRONZE; 2016 – BRONZE; 2014 – 4th; 2012 – 4th